josephburns/map/README.md

 A simple hashmap implementation in c, using separate chaining for collisions.
-This is a rewrite of my previous chptr-chptr hashmap implementation
-Map has been generalized to be more extensible.  currently there is a chptr-chptr key-value type implemented, adding another type is straightforward, see below
+This is a rewrite of my previous chptr-chptr hashmap implementation, but map has been generalized to be more extensible.
+Currently there is a chptr-chptr key-value type implemented, adding another type is straightforward, see below.

 Joseph Burns - 3/2007

+###files###

 Makefile - a sample makefile for building the map functions
 map.c - the map implementation: calls both general and wrapper functions